paul-leonard/city_explorer_api/README.md

 ## Overview
 When traveling to a new city, or waking up in your home town, there is so much information you need for the day!
 What's the weather going to be like?
 Do you need a coat or umbrella?
 What time do you need to get out of work to catch the new flick at the theatre?
 Have any dinner plan ideas?

 City Explorer brings answers to all of these questions and more with one simple stop!
-Explore your or any other city just by entering the name and clicking Go!
+Explore your or any other city just by entering the name and clicking Explore!

 ## Getting Started
 1. Create a new repo on GitHub